© Malia Gillette

 Open mic guy has a thin line of blood running down the side of his face and no undershirt on revealing a bloated apron of skin.

-"The last thing I remember," he uses his stubby fingers to comb his beard, "Is talking to those cops."
+"Hmmmm," he uses his stubby fingers to comb his beard, "The last thing I remember is talking to those cops."

-“Cops?"
-I feel warm purge fill my throat.
+“Cops?!"
+I feel lightning hot panic surge through my nerves.
 "I don't remember that."

 OMG looks like a comfortable garden gnome with his short legs crisscrossed at the ankles.
 I see him reach for the set of keys leisurely strewn across the crotch of his khaki shorts.

 "Sure you’re okay to drive?”
-I motion at his pocket.
+I nod at the keychain.

 He looks at me with both eyes struggling to stay open, “I'm fine.”